Simon-157/Simon-157/README.md

 - 📫 How to reach me **boatengsimonjnr157@gmail.com**

-- ⚡ Fun fact **I am football fun that like arguing never argues with a Messi fun.
+- ⚡ Fun fact **I am football fun that likes arguing but never argues with a Messi fun.
 Guess what I am Ronaldo's fun**

 <h3 align="left">Connect with me:</h3>
 <p align="left">